Fugitive From Justice

 • Sec 1074.
 Flight to avoid prosecution for damaging or destroying any building or other real or personal property.

-The charge under §1071 for concealing a person from arrest prohibits concealing or harboring any person “for whose arrest a warrant or process has been issued under the provisions of any law of the United States, so as to prevent his discovery and arrest, after notice or knowledge of the fact that a warrant or process has been issued for the apprehension of such person….”
+The charge under §1071 for concealing a person from arrest prohibits concealing or harboring any person “for whose arrest a warrant or process has been issued under the provisions of any law of the United States, to prevent his discovery and arrest, after notice or knowledge of the fact that a warrant or process has been issued for the apprehension of such person….”

 The federal charge of concealing a fugitive under §1071 is punishable by imprisonment not more than one year and/or a fine except that if the warrant or process issued on a charge of felony, or after conviction of such person of any offense, the punishment shall be up to five years in prison and/or a fine.
 In addition to these federal charges related to fugitives, most states have similar laws in place.